-We are pleased that we will soon be joined at St Lawrence by our long-awaited new priest - the Reverend James A McDonald, presently Assistant Curate at St Peter, Brackley.
+We are pleased that we have now been joined by our long-awaited new parish priest - the Reverend James A McDonald, previously Assistant Curate at St Peter, Brackley.
 Fr James has been asked to write a little introduction piece for us.

 It's a great pleasure to be writing to you this month to introduce myself and my wife Rachel.
 We're both excited about the next chapter of life in York.
 It'll be something of a home-coming: Rachel read English at York and I read Geology at Leeds.
 We're looking forward to getting to know you and more of what God is doing among you.
 Please pray for us as we prepare to move house (always a little stressful!) and be assured of our thoughts and prayers for you.

 So, I'll begin at the beginning!
 I grew up in Oakham, Rutland with my parents David and Denise - a school premises officer and a childminder - and younger brother, Gary.
 Rachel also grew up in Rutland and we both began our Christian journey by joining our respective parish church choirs.
 We met at sixth form college and both had some time working before heading to Yorkshire for university: I worked for a local wine merchant and Rachel for Burghley House Estate Office.

 During my time at Leeds I began to formally explore my vocation, which had been with me since my time in the choir.
 I occasionally attended All Hallows parish church which is very inclusive and engaged in its community.
 It was a real mix of different social and ethnic backgrounds - quite different to Oakham!
 My main church community at Leeds was the university chaplaincy's 'Cafe Church', an ecumenical 'fresh expression' involving coffee, cake and discussion, drawn together in the Eucharist.
 The chaplain, his wife and those who led obviously got something right, as I'm by no means the only former member who is now ordained!